Code-Institute-Submissions/Phillip-Healy-cardboard_craic_SepResub/README.md

 - Boardgame images taken from the original boxart as displayed on https://www.boardgamegeek.com/
 - Page logo designed and created by me on https://sketch.io/sketchpad/
 - Schema created on https://draw.io/app.diagrams/

 ### Acknowledgements
+Thank you to my wife and friends who tested the site during development.